icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [angular-logger](https://github.com/avernixtechnologies/angular-logger) - A logger built with Angular in mind.
 * [ngx-action-logger](https://github.com/TALRACE/ngx-action-logger) - Logger for Angular applications, capable of both outputting data to the console or sending data to elastic.
 * [@Xilerth/ngx-logger](https://github.com/Xilerth/ngx-logger) - This library empowers developers to seamlessly integrate custom logging solutions tailored to their specific requirements, enabling efficient debugging, monitoring, and analytics.
+* [pretty-html-log](https://github.com/angular-extensions/pretty-html-log) - A module that allows you to pretty print the inner HTML of ComponentFixtures, DebugElements, NativeElements or even plain HTML strings to the console.
+This is very useful for debugging Angular component tests in Jest.

 #### Maps